phalcon-orphanage/docs/en/loader.md

 $loader->register();
 ```

-These files are automatically loaded when the `register()` method is called..
+These files are automatically loaded when the `register()` method is called.

 The `registerFiles()` method also accepts a second parameter `merge`.
 By default it is `false`.
 You can however set it to `true` when having multiple calls to `registerFiles()` so that the file definitions are merged.